- Entertainment and Media»

 The song called Devils Island

 Good Mourning/Black Friday is a two-part song which has a very memorable twin guitar sound in it and the song is about the thoughts, feelings, and actions of a serial killer.
+This type of twin guitar sound has been used by other bands since the time of the album's release.
 Something, some kind of force has overtaken this person and he does not feel so good.
 He wonders what is wrong with him so he becomes filled with rage and takes it out on others.
 The album has a performance of the song “I Ain’t Superstitious” a Willie Dixon song.
 The bottom line is that Peace Sells But Who’s Buying is not only one of the premier thrash metal releases of all time but it is the finest work in the career of Megadeth for sure!
 My Last Words is a song that starts again with that dual guitar sound and it is about playing a game of Russian roulette.
 Peace Sells But Who's Buying should get no less than 95 out of 100 points for this longtime American band.